MatthewWolff/go_web_app/README.md

 makes it very easy to host your app!

 1. Create `server.go`
+    - for this part, we don't want it to be in a project under `src/`!
+    - this is just because Heroku uses some outdated tech ([`GB`](https://github.com/constabulary/gb)) when it senses a `src/` folder
+        - it took me like 2 hours to debug, and I wanted to die
+    - we want the file hierarchy here to be flat, so make a new folder:
+    ```bash
+    mkdir ~/herokuServer
+    cp server.go ~/herokuServer # let's assume `server.go` exists
+    cd ~/herokuServer
+    ```
 2. Make the code check the environment for a `$PORT`
     ```go
    	port, ok := os.LookupEnv("PORT")